executionunit/csgjs-cpp/README.md

 * move all the code in to the csgjscpp namespace and cleanup the names to be consistent.
 * applied clang formatting (see .clang-format).
 * Added some basic optimizations speeding it up by ~40% (non scientific measurements of course).
+* Replace `std::vector` etc with macros which can be defined before inclusion.
+This means I can use eastl::vector in other projects (or any type that matches the API for std::vector).
+This is really ugly but it's the easiest way to override these classes without playing with `using namespace eastl` and it being "less than obvious which class is used.

 ## Perf notes